eheimlich/eheimlich.github.io/_posts/2019-08-25-models-from-scratch.md

 ## Overview

-Each blog post will cover a different machine learning model and walk through the math and the corrosponding python code.
-I am hoping that this series will be useful to both aspiring and current data scientists.
+Each blog post will cover a different machine learning model and walk through the math and the corresponding python code.

 ## Potential posts

-I am hoping to cover a wide spectrum of both supervised and unsupervised learning models.
-These are the models I am hoping to get to eventually, but I may or may not be able to get to everything.
+I am hoping to cover a wide spectrum of both supervised and unsupervised learning models in the series.
+This will be a multi month long series

 ### Supervised learning
 1. Linear Regression